svermeulen/vim-macrobatics/README.md

 * `g:Mac_NamedMacroParameters` - The list of [named parameters](#parameterized-macros) associated with any macros that you want to be parameterized.
 * `g:Mac_NamedMacroParametersByFileType` - The list of [named parameters](#parameterized-macros) associated with any filetype specific macros that you want to be parameterized.

+## FAQ

+* ### _How do I select a specific macro from the history after executing `:DisplayMacroHistory`?_

+    The easiest way to do this is to execute `x[m` where `x` is the number associated with the macro as displayed by `:DisplayMacroHistory`

+* ### _The repeat button '.' doesn't work when executed immediately after undo_

+    <a id="repeat-bug"></a>This is due to a [bug with tpope/vim-repeat](https://github.com/tpope/vim-repeat/pull/66).
+You can use [my fork](https://github.com/svermeulen/vim-repeat) instead which contains the fix.

+* ### _Can I execute a macro from within a macro?_

+    Yes!
+This can be quite useful.
+You can do this by either triggering a named macro via a key binding, or by triggering another macro that is stored in a different register than the current macro.

+* ### _Why did my macro stop working suddenly?_

+    This was probably because a mapping that was used inside the macro was changed.
+One of the dangers of using macros is that it uses "recursive" mappings.
+In other words, macros depend heavily on the current key bindings in place at the time the macro was recorded.
+If you later modify one of the bindings that was used inside the macro, the macro will break.
+In this case you will need to re-record the macro.

+* ### _Why should I use a named macro for a custom key map?
+Why can't I just directly map to the contents of the macro register?_

+    Yes, this approach usually works as well.
+Assuming the macro you want to bind is stored in the `m` register, you can accomplish this by adding the following to your `.vimrc`:

+    ```viml
+    nmap <leader>t [MACRO CONTENTS]
+    ```

+    Note that we need to use nmap here in case our macro uses any non-default mappings.
+To actually fill in the value for `[MACRO CONTENTS]`, you can paste from the `m` register like this:

+    ```viml
+    nmap <leader>t ^R^Rm
+    ```

+    We type `^R^Rm` to paste the raw values from the macro.
+Alternatively, you could create a function for your macro instead:

+    ```viml
+    function s:doSomething()
+        normal [MACRO CONTENTS]
+    endfunction

+    nnoremap <leader>t :<c-u>call <sid>doSomething()<cr>
+    ```

+    However, depending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
+This is why it's often easier and more reliable to use [named macros instead](#named-macros) which do not suffer from this problem (because named macros are stored into binary files)

 # Advanced Topics

 ## File Type Macros